 Reinstatement.
 If a member of this Bar has been placed on inactive status and desires to be reinstated to active status, the attorney must submit a request through the Case Management/Electronic Case Filing system and pay the required fee electronically.
 Once the Clerk accepts this request, the attorney is again a member of this Bar.

-Local Counsel.
-If an attorney appearing in a case maintains his or her office a great distance from the courthouse of the division assigned to the case, then the Court may require the attorney to retain a local attorney who is also a member in good standing of this Bar and who can be available for unscheduled meetings and hearings.

 Pro Hac Vice Admission.
 Any attorney who is not a member of this Bar may nonetheless appear and practice in a particular case if admitted pro hac vice.

 Eligibility.
 The attorney seeking pro hac vice admission must: